You can search for a vessel by looking up MMSI, IMO, name, or call sign.

 MMSI (Maritime Mobile Service Identity)

 A vessel’s MMSI can change and this is required if a vessel reflags.
 It can also occur when a vessel’s ownership is changed.
-An MMSI can also be reused when it is reassigned to another vessel².
+A MMSI can also be reused when it is reassigned to another vessel².
 The MMSI is issued by a country’s telecommunication authority, ship registry or relevant licensing authority³.
 The MMSI is overseen by the International Telecommunication Union (ITU)¹.

 IMO (International Maritime Organisation)